Abby Lee Miller Urges Fans To Send Her Prison Mail, Imprisoned ‘Dance Moms’ Star Still Active On Social Media

 Feeling blessed????
 I heard this week that a lot of people call and ask if they can visit me.
 That’s so sweet of you I’d love to see everyone unfortunately can’t ????
 However I would love you all to write to me.
 For the address like my Facebook page and private message me on Facebook and I’ll respond with the address Looking forward to hearing from you ❤️

-With Abby Lee Miller’s recent social media activities, many are wondering how was she able to have access to the internet while serving her sentence at FCI Victorville.
-Some even question whether or not it was really the Dance Moms star who posts regular updates on Instagram and Facebook.
+With Abby Lee Miller’s recent social media activities, many are wondering how she is able to have access to the internet while serving her sentence at FCI Victorville.
+Some even question whether or not it is really the Dance Moms star who posts regular updates on Instagram and Facebook.

 And just recently, the famous dance instructor shared the latest video of herself enjoying her favorite soup and salad.
 By the looks of it, the video was taken inside the FCI Victorville probably during visiting hours.